|

 collector looking for a name for his Philodendron posted a leaf blade

-photo and a vine photo on one of the garden websites.
-People guessed
+photo and a vine photo on the University of British Colombia Botanical Garden

 Florida Beauty, Philodendron elegans and other possible names.

-But the last time someone sent the link, no one had ventured the correct
+But the last time someone sent the link asking for the correct name only one

 Few study natural variation as

-it is well understood in botany and even fewer grasp the concept.
-So I
+it is understood by the world's best aroid botanists and even fewer grasp the concept.

-decided to do an experiment and verify my own speculation.
-I asked
+decided to do an experiment and verify my own speculation that the plant on

-some of the world's best aroid experts and the top aroid botanist in the
+several of the world's best aroid experts including the top aroid botanist in the

-Just as I had suspected, the plant was Philodendron pedatum.
+and just as I had suspected, the plant was indeed Philodendron pedatum.

 An epiphytic vine, Philodendron pedatum